||The opening balance of the company

 1926 First marine diesel engine installed by Russel Brothers in a logging boat.

-1927 First Russel welded steel hull completed. (the first ever was likely the Dorothea M. Geary)
+1927 First Russel welded steel hull completed. (the first ever welded steel hull was (not a Russel) likely the Dorothea M. Geary)

 1937 Company moved from Fort Frances to Owen Sound, Ontario.

 1938 Sole Ontario distributorship undertaken for Cummins diesel engines.